-If you’re a 4K owner who happens to hate the smart TV system that came built into your set, there’s a lot to love with the Chromecast Ultra.
+If you own a 4K TV set but happen to hate the smart system that came with it, then you're going to love the Chromecast Ultra.

 But how does it stack it against the competition?
 Here's what we've pieced together.